Tensor Network Quantum Simulator With Step-Dependent Parallelization: Overview of simulation algorithm

 A quantum circuit is a set of gates that operate on qubits.
 Each gate acts as a linear operator that is usually applied to a small subspace of the full space of states of the system.
 State vector $\ket \psi$ of a system contains probability amplitudes for every possible configuration of the system.
 A system that consists of $n$ two-state systems will have $2^n$ possible states and is usually represented by a vector from $\mathbb C^{2^n}$.

 However, when simulating action of local operators on large systems, it is \add{more} useful to represent state as a tensor from $(\mathbb C^2)^{\otimes n}$ In tensor notation, an operator is represented as a tensor with input and output indices for each qubit it acts upon..
 The input indices are equated with output indices of previous operator.
 The resulting state is computed by summation over all joined indices.
+The comparison between Tensor Network notation and Dirac notation is shown in Table \ref{tab:notation}.

 Following tensor notations we drop the summation sign over any repeated indices, that is, $a_i b_{ij} = \sum_i a_i b_{ij}$.
 For more details on tensor expressions, see \cite{cichocki2016tensor}.